defcc/arasy/arasy/readme.md

-#About arrasy
+#About arasy

-Arrasy is just another javascript parser writen in javascript.
+Arasy is just another javascript parser writen in javascript.

 It produces a token stream and an syntax tree compatible with Mozilla Parser AST (like esprima).

 #API

         usage:
-        Arrasy.parse( input, options );
+        Arasy.parse( input, options );

         result:
         {